 - in case of insertion failure, the patient will be forced to use a particularly high optical correction with glasses or contact lenses; in some cases, with another intervention, still, insertion of the artificial crystalline lens (secondary insertion of IOL)

 - total cataract extraction (ICCE), i.e. also with its casing; therefore lacking support for positioning the artificial crystalline lens in the casing; the artificial crystalline lens can be placed in another location during the same operation or with a subsequent operation; this type of complication is more common in total or complicated cataracts

 Among the postoperative complications, some are controllable with medical therapies; others may be permanent or require subsequent surgery (corneal transplantation, retinal detachment, removal of remaining cataract material, repositioning/replacement/addition of artificial crystalline lens, and removal/addition of suture points).

 - infection: it is very rare; can be curable with medical therapy; sometimes one or more interventions can be helpful for proper diagnosis and therapy; in particularly severe cases, the infection may result in anatomical and functional loss of the eye

 Less severe postoperative complications:

-- corneal disturbances (temporary or persistent blurredness) may, in severe cases, require corneal transplantation due to aphakic/pseudophakic (ABK/PBK) keratopathy, i.e. persistent corneal obstruction due to endothelial failure during the cataract surgery
+- corneal disturbances (temporary or persistent blur) may, in severe cases, require corneal transplantation due to aphakic/pseudophakic (ABK/PBK) keratopathy, i.e. persistent corneal obstruction due to endothelial failure during cataract surgery

 - central retinal edema (macular region) that may temporarily or permanently reduce visual acuity (cystoid macular edema or Irvine-Gass syndrome)